 “Look kid, I don’t make any money, interrupting my work to pump resin into your plastic milk carton containers.”

-Thank you so much.
-I just need fifteen feet of six ounce cloth and a jar of that bright orange-yellow tint on the shelf by Honolulu Bay poster.”
+“Thank you so much… But, I ALSO need 3 yards of six ounce cloth and a jar filled with that bright orange-yellow tint over on that shelf.”